 If you file for Chapter 13 bankruptcy, your Timeshare will be included in the repayment plan.
 However, you’ll be required to pay back the Timeshare with modified loan terms.
 Sometimes, timeshares will be surrendered in return for a bankruptcy discharge.
 However, if you filed for Chapter 7, the bankruptcy trustee will not be able to sell your Timeshare.
 So, if you have equity in Timeshare, sell it yourself.
 Then, you can use the funds to make your repayment plan.

 Reaffirmation of debts is another option for dealing with timeshares.
 Reaffirmation means continuing to be liable for the debt after bankruptcy.
 If you default on the debt, you may lose the Timeshare and face a deficiency.
 You should consider this option carefully.
 If you are unsure about your rights, consult with an attorney.
 If you are unsure about the bankruptcy rules, consult a bankruptcy attorney.

 Sell the Ownership

 A timeshare that has been deeded is considered fractional ownership.
 Typically, this means you have a deeded interest in the vacation unit.
-You can sell it if you have a deeded interest in the Timeshare.
+You can sell your timeshare if you have a deeded interest in it.
 However, you may have to pay back the fees associated with the Timeshare.
 Reaffirmation will also protect your Timeshare from foreclosure.